guru-narayana/Lane_follower_DNN/README.md

 rasperry folder corresponds to the package that you need install in the ros packages of rasperry pi and same goes for PC and arduino , here raspi uses serial communication to send velocity command to the arduino.
 # NODES ------>
- # For Collecting The Data
+ 1.For Collecting The Data

     ![alt text](https://github.com/guru-narayana/Lane_follower_DNN/blob/master/pictures/collecting.png)

    As shown in the graph the nodes that u need to run to collect the traning data is collect.py in pc package which subcribes the /turtle1/cmd_vel topic and /rgb/image to get the information about the velocity u gave at that perticular image and u need to use teleop keyboard node in turtle sim to control the robot while training.
- # For Training & Testing
+ 2.For Training & Testing
     In order to train the i used the alexnetv2 for which code is there in the PC folderand you can choose the model depending on the complexity of the images you and also you might have to use transfer learning to fit data into a model which wasnt desgined for that.in terms of GPU i recommed to use googlecolab(its pretty fast).

     ![alt text](https://github.com/guru-narayana/Lane_follower_DNN/blob/master/pictures/test_run.png)